Shakada26/carisurg-portfolio/README.md

 The Week 7 decision journal recommends the **Random Forest** as the Phase 3 triage model, with logistic regression retained as the documented fallback.
-It was chosen for the best ESI-1 recall (0.500) and macro recall (0.553) while staying interpretable enough for clinical governance — the ESI-1 axis matters most, since under-triage of a critical patient is the error to avoid.
+It was chosen for the best ESI-1 recall (0.500) and macro recall (0.553) while staying interpretable enough for clinical governance, the ESI-1 axis matters most, since under-triage of a critical patient is the error to avoid.
 Full reasoning:
 `Week-7/Decision Journal_ Week 7 Model Choice.pdf`.